EC-SfM: Efficient Covisibility-based Structure-from-Motion for Both Sequential and Unordered Images: Experimental Results

 \subsection{Matching Stage}

-In this section, we show comparison experiments on unordered and sequential datasets to verify the superiority on the efficiency of the proposed method, and evaluate the impact of each component and the influence of different parameters.
+In this section, we conduct comparison experiments on unordered and sequential datasets to verify the superiority of the proposed method in terms of efficiency, and evaluate the impact of each component as well as the influence of different parameters.